cduflo/gitwellsoon/README.md

 This extension knows when it is on a github pull request page and adds the query parameter to the url, effectively persisting the setting 'Hide whitespace changes'.

+- Using the `Hide whitespace` checkbox within Github will be honored for the current pull request view.

 Wishing Git all the best and hope it recovers [soon](https://github.com/community/community/discussions/5486).